MassOS-Linux/MassOS/keys/README.md

 The files in this directory that the MassOS build system expects to use will be added to `.gitignore` in the top-level of the MassOS source repository, since it would be a pretty bad move if you accidentally published your private key to the world wide web. **ANY OTHER FILES HERE WON'T**, so be aware of this.

+**IMPORTANT NOTE:** Do NOT, under any circumstance, use the pregenerated key found inside the 'secureboot.EXAMPLE/' subdirectory.
+This key exists only to demonstrate the correct layout of the secure boot certificates.
+The private key is compromised, do not use it for any reason, and do NOT trust any builds signed by it.

 # Information about secure boot key/cert files
 Here is a brief explanation of the five `db.*` files that will be placed in the `secureboot/` subdirectory after running the aforementioned key set generation script: